Deep-Nav-Auto/Deep-Nav-Auto.github.io/_news/lita_visit.md

 image: /assets/img/litavisit.jpeg
 ---

-**A Warm Welcome to Li-Ta!**

-We were delighted to host **Li-Ta** during his recent visit to our team.
+We were delighted to host Li-Ta during his recent visit to our team.
 It was a great opportunity to exchange ideas, discuss ongoing projects, and explore potential collaborations.

 During his visit, Li-Ta also delivered engaging guest lectures, where he shared his research journey.
 The lecture was well-received by the team and students, offering valuable insights and inspiring discussions that extended well beyond the session.